aqicn/abacus/README.md

 ## Performance

+The AirBacus server implementation is an highly optimized TSDB (time series DB) server, written in Golang, and which can take 1000 concurrent requests without any issues.

+However,  the current physical server on which the AirBacus server is running is a low-cost shared VPS, with only two cores (shared with other processes) and 2G of RAM.

-The AirBacus server is currently hosted on an affordable VPS server. while we are working on getting sponsors to upgrade to a more powerful server, please be patient with the slow downloads.
+While working on getting sponsors to upgrade to a more powerful VPS server, the download speed is limited to one concurrent request.
+So, please, be patient with the slow downloads.

 ## Ongoing work